 D. All tournaments are “Pay as you Play”; you pay plate umps before game, $50 per game.

 E. Fall Showcase: all teams must be prepared to start on Friday at 1pm Generally, Friday Games are a lot fun and used to get out of town teams a 5th game.
+In general the fall showcase is a 4 Game Guarantee.

 Summer Showcase: All Teams must be prepared to start on Thursday at 730am